-Case number
+Case 1 number

-Case Title
+Case 7 Title

-Application for Further & Better Particulars / Discovery / Production of Documents / Interrogatories (Delete as appropriate)
+Appli cation for Further & & Better Particulars / Discov very / Production of Documer nts / Interrogatories (Delete as appropriate)

-S/N A В C D E
+S/N Α В С D Ε

 Category / Request Issue / reference to pleading / affidavit Applicant's submissions Respondent's submissions Applicant's submissions in reply to respondent's submissions

-1. (E.g. Minu Meeting of Directors or 2021) Board of , ,
+1. (E.g. Min Meeting of Directors of 2021) Board of (E.g. Relevancy, Privilege) (E.g. paragraphs 13 to 15 of the Defence / paragraphs 3 to 6 and page 32 of the affidavit of X dated dd/mm/yy)

-2. ,
+2.

 3.

-^{} Reference to the specific paragraph and/or page of a pleading or affidavit should be stated.
+Reference to the specific paragraph and/or page of a pleading or affidavit should be stated.
 Parties are to categorise the requests and confer on points of agreement.

-^{} The applicant is to state the applicant's submissions.
+The applicant is to state the applicant's submissions.

-^{}The respondent is to state the respondent's submissions.
+The respondent is to state the respondent's submissions.
 Where the respondent agrees to the request, the respondent may state so in this column.